benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 The problem with this approach, is that as you add more projects, you have to constantly update your GitHub Pages site.
 Luckily, GitHub Pages already knows a lot about your organization, including your organization's open source projects.

-In addition to Markdown, Jekyll also supports a lightweight templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+In addition Markdown, Jekyll also supports a lightweight templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
 Liquid allows us to inject a bit of dynamic logic into the otherwise static site.
 If you're familiar with basic programatic concepts, it supports things like `while`, `if`, and `for` statements.
 To list all the open source project's in our organization's we might write:

 ```html{% raw %}
 {% for repository in site.github.public_repositories %}